MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/accessible-diagramdesign-sample-internet-sites-in-microsoft-azure-for-sharepoint.md

 # Accessible diagram - Design sample: Internet sites in Microsoft Azure for SharePoint 2013

-This article is an accessible text version of the diagram named Design sample: Internet sites in Microsoft Azure for SharePoint 2013.
+**Summary:** This article is an accessible text version of the diagram named Design sample: Internet sites in Microsoft Azure for SharePoint 2013.

 Use this design example as a starting point for an Internet-facing site in Azure using SharePoint 2013.